 Happy Holiday

 The Ventura County JACL would like to thank our Chapter Supporters and Holiday Issues Advertisers.
 Your generous support helps fund our scholarship awards and sustain our cultural and community events

 Santa Barbara

 Happy New Year!

+from the members of the Santa Barbara JACL

+San Diego

+Twin Cities

 Holiday Greetings! from the San Diego JACL

-Twin Cities Holiday Greetings from the Twin Cities JACL